CF Bezuidenhout: Aftermath

-At Bezuidenhout's funeral, his brother, Johannes Jurgen (Hans Jan) Bezuidenhout, swore to avenge himself on the officials whom he held responsible for his brother's death.
+At Bezuidenhout's funeral, his brother, Johannes Jurgen (Hans Jan) Bezuidenhout, swore to take revenge on the officials whom he held responsible for his brother's death.

-He incited the whole community to resistance against British authority.
-He believed that his decision to chase the British and the Khoikhoi into the sea and to establish an independent state on the eastern frontier coincided with the wishes of all the burghers.
+He incited the whole community to rebel against the British colonial government.
+He wanted to chase the British and the Khoikhoi into the sea and to establish an independent state on the eastern frontier.
 About sixty burghers took an oath of vengeance and loyalty and took part in what became known as the Slachter's Nek Rebellion.

-The Slachter's Nek Rebellion was an uprising by Boers in 1815 on the eastern border of the Cape Colony.
-The rebellion, which was small and local, was handled so badly that it acquired importance as an incident in the struggle of Afrikanerdom against British domination.
+However, most Boers did not support the rebellion.
+Ultimately, no more than 200 Boers supported the rebellion, only 60 showed up at Slagtersnek, and not a single shot was fired when they were confronted by British troops and loyalist Boers.
+Hans Bezuidenhout refused to surrender and was shot and killed at his farm, and five of the surviving ringleaders were later executed.
+The rebellion acquired importance as an incident in the struggle of Afrikanerdom against British domination.